giuliosai/wgms/README.md

 # WGMS - Giulio's repository of tasks and scripts

 ## Description
 Here you can find all the information about what I have worked on from Nov 2023 to Dec 2024 at the WGMS.
-This includes:
+The main two tasks I worked on are the Country Profiles and the Glacier Profiles.
+In each you will find:
 - The necessary input files
 - Scripts
 - Description on how to run each task